rux616/starfield-ship-vendor-framework/support/docs/README.md

 That's where this mod comes in.
 I've designed a system such that mod authors can easily add ships for sale to the various ship vendors without either conflicting with other mods that do the same or requiring the set up of a script.
 It will also refresh the vendor's list of ships if a change is detected in the vendor's "always" or "unique" lists.
 (A ship vendor's inventory is composed of three lists: always a.k.a. priority, random, and unique.)

-As with Ship Builder Categories, this mod is intended to be a community resource and so will always have manual donations disabled and remain opted out of the Nexus Donation Point system.
+As with Ship Builder Categories, this mod is intended to be a community resource and so will always have manual donations disabled and remain opted out of the Nexus Mods Donation Point system.

 NOTE: The "random" ships are only regenerated every 7 days (by default).